simpsonry1620/LLM-Inference-Calculator/docs/project_structure.md

 - `README_WEB_GUI.md`: Detailed documentation on using the web interface
 - `docs/`: Additional documentation on various aspects of the project, including task management templates and checklists located in `docs/tasks/`.
   - **End-of-Day Workflow:** A daily checklist template (`docs/tasks/templates/end_of_days_tasks.md`) guides the end-of-day process.
 AI assistants should copy this template to `docs/tasks/in_progress/`, rename it with the current date (YYYY-MM-DD), complete the steps, and then move the completed file to `docs/tasks/archive/`.
+- `ISSUES.md`: Tracks known issues, bugs, and planned improvements (located in the project root).
 - `docs/advanced_calculator_usage.md`: Comprehensive documentation for using the AdvancedCalculator class directly in Python code
 - `docs/calculator_api_description.md`: API documentation for the calculator endpoints. **Important**: Developers should refer to this document when making API calls to ensure correct parameter usage and response handling.